sobin-lee/sobin-lee.github.io/index.md

 I will be on the 2025-2026 job market and will be available for interviews.

+Prior to my PhD, I completed a BA in Mathematical Economics at the University of Pennsylvania.

 ## Job Market Paper

 **Medicaid Spillovers on Commercially Insured Patients: Evidence from Postpartum Depression Screening**